codefresh-io/docs.codefresh.io/_posts/2024-04-28-apr-release-notes.md

 For details, see [Visualize build relationships for pipelines]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/#visualize-build-relationships-for-pipeline).

-### Command Bar: More quick actions

-* **Integrated link to `app-proxy` logs**
-  We've introduced App-proxy logs as a new navigation item.
-You can now type `App-proxy logs` to access a list of GitOps Runtimes.
-From there, simply select a Runtime to view its app-proxy logs in the online terminal.
-* Added a link to Runtimes in the navigation bsr [CR-21227]
-* **GitOps Runtimes** & **GitOps Permissions for admins** Codefresh administrators can:
-  * Search for GitOps Runtimes.
-  * Search for GitOps Permissions and click it to go directly to the Permissions page.
-* **Run pipeline**
-  Added an action to run a pipeline [CR-21226]

-### Monthly credit consumption usage by pipelines
+### Pipelines: Monthly credit consumption usage by pipelines
-We added a new table below the Credit Consumption chart, **Usage per month**.
+We added the **Usage per month** table, below the Credit Consumption chart.
-This table provides build and credit comsumption metrics by pipelines for the selected month.
+This table provides build and credit consumption metrics by pipelines for the selected month.

 {% include
   image.html